plu210/My-Data-Portfolio/VA-Helper/README.md

 to launch the app.

 If the app loads and you can submit a question, you’re good to go!

-## Example Questions
-- Can I apply for tinnitus benefits without a formal diagnosis?
-- Should I still apply if I’ve been out of service for 10 years?
-- My claim got denied, what do I do?
-- Does my MOS matter?

 ## Current Limitations
 - **Manual Reddit Integration**: Community insights from Reddit are manually reviewed and added due to challenges with automatic filtering (sarcasm, irrelevant content, data integrity issues).